PepkorIT/beach-day/docs/getting-started/step1.md

 ```

-Next up we create need a jasmine config file to tell jasmine where our tests are located.
+Next up we need to create a jasmine config file to tell jasmine where our tests are located.
 Create a new file called jasmine_config.json in the project root with:

 ``` json
 {